Tornado touches down in Far North as severe weather lashes the North Island

 Another resident wrote on Facebook that their neighbour's caravan had been flipped by the tornado.

-Metservice earlier warned of tornados in northern and eastern areas and squally thunderstorms were expected across Northland, Auckland and Coromandel Peninsula im the morning.
+Metservice earlier warned of tornados in northern and eastern areas and squally thunderstorms were expected across Northland, Auckland and Coromandel Peninsula in the morning.

 Auckland Transport has warned commuters that the weather would cause delays and disruptions to ferry services throughout the day and into the evening.